-If equipped, Adaptive Cruise Control (ACC) allows the cruise control set speed and following gap to be selected.
+If equipped with Adaptive Cruise Control (ACC), it allows the driver to select the cruise control set speed and following gap.
 Read this entire section before using this system.
 The following gap is the following time between your vehicle and a vehicle detected directly ahead in your path, moving in the same direction.
 If no vehicle is detected in your path, ACC works like regular cruise control.
 ACC uses camera and radar sensors.
-See Radio Frequency Statement ⇔ 365.

 If a vehicle is detected in your path, ACC can apply acceleration or limited, moderate braking to maintain the selected following gap.
-To disengage ACC, apply the brake pedal.
-If ACC is controlling your vehicle speed when the Traction Control System (TCS) or StabiliTrak/ Electronic Stability Control (ESC) system activates, the ACC may automatically disengage.
-See Traction Control/Electronic Stability Control \$ 194.
+To disengage ACC, apply the brake.
+If ACC is controlling your vehicle speed when the Traction Control System (TCS) or StabiliTrak/

+Electronic Stability Control (ESC) system activates, the ACC may automatically disengage.
+See Traction Control/Electronic Stability Control \Rightarrow 209.
 When road conditions allow ACC to be safely used, the ACC can be turned back on.